BIOGRAPHY AND CV

 Solo Exhibitions

-2020 The Jefferson Grid, Hume Global Learning Centre Public Gallery, Sunbury
+2020 The Jefferson Grid, Hume Global Learning Centre Public Gallery, Sunbury.

 2018 Tassels and Fragments, Falkner Gallery, Castlemaine